marcelib/directeur/README.md

 # Database configuration
 I've performed the configuration on a clean postgres, so you might find that useful.
-To be able to use the database as default postgres user (otherwise you can change it in application.properties), do this:
+To be able to use the database as my custom-created user and a custom-created database (if you want to do it your own way you can change the database config in application.properties), do this:

 1. Login as postgres superuser
 ```